joemoose/psiops/docs/backup/combat.md

 - **Close**: Within hand-to-hand range, up to 2 meters away.
 You can move this distance freely.
 Your team can whisper and be heard.
 - **Nearby**: Sidearm range.
 You can move anywhere within this range with a single movement action.
 Your team can speak and be heard.
 - **Far**: Rifle range.
-You must spend **2 to 4** movement actions to cover this distance at the GM’s discretion.
+You must spend **2 to 4** movement actions to cover this distance at the GM's discretion.
 Your team must shout to be heard.
 - **Distant**: Heavy weapons range.
-You usually can't traverse this distance within the short timespan of personal combat, but if required, will take **8 or more** movement actions at the GM’s discretion.
+You usually can't traverse this distance within the short timespan of personal combat, but if required, will take **8 or more** movement actions at the GM's discretion.
 Too far for verbal communication.

 !!! note